Disease Guide ·Entropion ·2026

 0What is entropion in cats?

-Entropion is a condition where the eyelid — usually the lower lid — rolls inward, causing the eyelashes and fur to rub against the cornea (the clear surface of the eye).
-This constant friction causes pain, inflammation, tearing, and can lead to corneal ulcers and scarring.
-In cats, it's most often a structural problem related to facial conformation, particularly in flat-faced breeds like Persians.
+The eyelid rolls inward, pressing eyelashes and fur against the cornea.
+Constant friction causes pain, tearing, and inflammation that can progress to corneal ulcers and scarring.
+It's a structural problem related to facial conformation, especially in flat-faced breeds.

 1How much does entropion surgery cost for a cat?